BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 user = 'Joe Nash'
 ```

-This would throw an `Uncaught TypeError` because we are trying to reassign the variable **user** which was declared with the `const` keyword.
+This would throw an `Uncaught TypeError` because we are trying to reassign the variable **user**, which was declared with the `const` keyword.
 THIS IS NOT VALID.

 ![](https://cdn-images-1.medium.com/max/1600/1*fkm8tv7a1jdhQSWa1Hl5tg.png)

 Originally, this would work with `var` or `let` but will not with `const`

-#### The problem with const
+### The problem with const

-When working with Objects, using const only prevents reassignment and not immutability.
-(Ability to prevent changes to its properties)
+When working with Objects, using const only prevents reassignment and not immutability (Ability to prevent changes to its properties).

 Consider the code below.
 We have declared a variable using the `const` keyword and assigned an object named `user` to it.